Age of Ultron: Television

 The first season of the animated Marvel Cinematic Universe / Disney+ series What If...?
 (2021) features an adaptation of the "Age of Ultron" storyline.
 In an alternate timeline depicted in the episode "What If...
 Ultron Won?", Ultron is successful during the events of Avengers: Age of Ultron; he transfers his consciousness into Vision's body and launches a nuclear holocaust that kills the human race, including most of the Avengers.
 He later kills Thanos and obtains all the Infinity Stones, using them to extend his campaign of destruction to other planets.
 After eliminating all life in the universe, Ultron feels that he no longer has a purpose, until he learns about the Watcher and the existence of other realities.
-After fighting the Watcher in the Nexus of All Realities, Ultron gains access to the entire Multiverse, and begins travelling to other timelines in order to destroy them as well.
-In the following episode, "What If... the Watcher Broke His Oath?", the Watcher assembles the Guardians of the Multiverse (consisting of alternate reality versions of Doctor Strange, Peggy Carter, T'Challa, Thor, Erik Killmonger, and Gamora, with a variant of Natasha Romanoff later joining them as well) to stop Ultron, and they ultimately manage to defeat him by uploading Arnim Zola's mind into his body, allowing Zola to delete Ultron's consciousness and take control of his body.
-Zola then tries to take the Infinity Stones for himself, and fights Killmonger, who wants to use the Stones to fix his own universe, but both are frozen in a pocket dimension by Strange and the Watcher.
-With the Multiverse saved, Strange resolves to guard Zola and Killmonger, while each Guardian returns to their native realities (excluding Romanoff, whom the Watcher brings to a universe where most of the Avengers were killed so that she could help the remaining heroes there).
+After fighting the Watcher in the Nexus of All Realities, Ultron gains access to the entire Multiverse and begins traveling to other timelines in order to destroy them as well.
+In the following episode, "What If... the Watcher Broke His Oath?", the Watcher assembles alternate reality versions of Doctor Strange, Peggy Carter, T'Challa, Thor, Erik Killmonger, Gamora, and Natasha Romanoff to stop Ultron.
+Ultimately, Arnim Zola takes control of Ultron's body, erasing the latter's consciousness.
+Zola and Killmonger then attempt to seize the Infinity Stones but are trapped in a pocket dimension, which Strange promises to watch over.